zbanks/flux/README.md

 Model
 =====

+### Project Goals

+Flux is intended to connect user interfaces for running visual displays to the physical hardware that controls the lights and other effects.It needs to be low-latency (<1 millisecond) while carrying enough bandwidth for raw (low-resolution) video data.

+You should use flux if you're building one (or both!) of the following:

+- **Visual devices** such as LED strips, large LED arrays, spotlights, etc. that are intended to be controlled from a computer.
+- **User interfaces** for controlling said displays ("LJ software").

+The intent is to add some interoperability between the two layers.

+### Design

 Flux uses a three-part model: the *broker*, *clients*, and *servers*.

 - **Broker**: There needs to be a single *broker* instance per flux system.
 The broker can be started with `flux-broker`.
 Both the clients and servers connect to the broker, who routes messages from clients to the servers that expose the requested devices.